elessarrr/ports_digital_twin/planning/presentation_21Sep/presentation_slides_walkthrough_v13.1(23 Oct 2025).md

 Digital transformation in ports isn't optional—it's essential for competitive advantage.

 **Script:**
-"The maritime industry is at an inflection point.
-Global trade volumes continue growing while port infrastructure remains constrained.
-Traditional reactive management approaches struggle to keep pace with increasing complexity.
+"Global trade volumes continue growing while port infrastructure remains constrained.
+It is becoming more challenging to keep pace with the increasing complexity.

 Digital twins represent an evolution in port operations—enabling predictive rather than reactive management, optimizing existing infrastructure rather than requiring massive capital investment, and providing competitive advantages through operational intelligence.

-The question isn't whether ports will adopt digital twin technology, but which organizations will lead this transformation and capture the advantages of data-driven optimization."
+The question isn't whether digital twins technology will be adopted, but rather which organizations will lead this transformation and capture the advantages of data-driven optimization."

 **Design Notes:**
 - Clear visual contrast between "old way" and "new way"